somasis/musl-wiki/porting/aarch64.md

 # Porting/AArch64

-This page is intended to collect relevant information on the AArch64 architectur.
+This page is intended to collect relevant information on the AArch64 architecture.
 AArch64 is the 64bit architecture first released as part of the armv8 design.

 The porting effort has been started by 2 parties, but left unfinished